whitefusionhq/ellisflutes_site/src/_posts/2021-12-03-bamboo-journey.md

 **Part 2 -  Preparing the bamboo**

-Until my own groves of bamboo mature, I’m having freshly cut bamboo delivered to me on a regular basis, and the first thing that has to be done is the removal of the nodes, followed by heat-curing and drying.
-I live in a cool, humid climate, and I discovered that green bamboo will begin to degrade quite quickly if left uncured, especially in the Winter.
-Quite simply, it will grow mold on the inside and get spots of rot on the outer surface.
-So while it’s totally fresh, it must be processed.
+Until my own groves of bamboo mature, I’m either harvesting myself or having freshly cut tropical bamboo delivered to me from Florida.
+And the first thing that has to be done is the removal of the nodes, followed by heat-curing and drying.
+I live in a cool, humid climate, and I discovered that green bamboo--especially the tropical varieties-- can degrade if left uncured, especially in the Winter.
+This doesn't always occur, but I try to forestall it by processing the bamboo while it is fresh.

 Therefore I remove the nodes from inside the culms (where appropriate).
 For those unfamiliar with bamboo, the nodes are naturally occurring membranes that comprise the joints of the bamboo, separating the hollow sections of the stems.
 These can be useful at times, but for most of the flutes that I make the nodes need to be removed.
-On long piece of bamboo this can be surprisingly difficult, especially when it’s not straight.
+On long piece of bamboo this can be surprisingly tricky, especially when it’s not straight.
 To make this more efficient, I have created a wide variety of reamers of different sizes by taking spade bits and grinding them into a sort of teardrop shape and then attaching them to special bit-extensions that go into an electric drill.
 This provides me with a series of long reamers with which to clear the nodes completely from the inside of the culm.
 This is followed by some polishing with coarse steel wool to clean the bore of any residual debris.
 This polishing step happens several times along the way to becoming a flute.
 Here is an example of a home-made reamer:

 {% gallery Bamboo Reamer %}